ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 the corporations create
 the more money
 the shareholders make.
-So the shareholders
+So shareholders
 direct their corporations
 to create
 as much profit
 as possible.[^friedmandoctrine]

-[^friedmandoctrine]: "...there is one and only one social responsibility of business—to use its resources and engage in activities designed to increase its profits."
-Friedman, Milton (September 13, 1970). ["A Friedman Doctrine: The Social Responsibility of Business is to Increase Its Profits"](https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html).
-The New York Times Magazine.
+[^friedmandoctrine]: "[T]here is one and only one social responsibility of business --- to use its resources and engage in activities designed to increase its profits." [_A Friedman Doctrine: The Social Responsibility of Business is to Increase Its Profits_](https://www.nytimes.com/1970/09/13/archives/a-friedman-doctrine-the-social-responsibility-of-business-is-to.html) Milton Friedman, The New York Times Magazine, September 13, 1970

 But corporations
 don't think
 the way
 that humans do.
 They create profit
-from addiction [^tobacco]
+from addiction,[^tobacco]
 from colonization,[^eastindia]
-from slavery, [^rac]
+from slavery,[^rac]
-from genocide, [^ibm]
+from genocide,[^ibm]
 and from climate change.[^exxon]

-[^tobacco]: "In short, defendants have marketed and sold their lethal product with zeal, with deception, with a single-minded focus on their financial success, and without regard for the human tragedy or social costs that success exacted," -- US District Court ruling in United States v.
-Philip Morris ["Judge rules against Big Tobacco"](https://money.cnn.com/2006/08/17/news/companies/tobacco_ruling/)
+[^tobacco]: "In short, defendants have marketed and sold their lethal product with zeal, with deception, with a single-minded focus on their financial success, and without regard for the human tragedy or social costs that success exacted," US District Court ruling in United States v.
+Philip Morris, quoted in [_Judge rules against Big Tobacco_](https://money.cnn.com/2006/08/17/news/companies/tobacco_ruling/)

-[^eastindia]: "[The English East India Company] was essentially the de facto emperor of large portions of India, which was one of the most productive economies in the world at that point.” -- Emily Erikson, ["How the East India Company Became the World’s Most Powerful Monopoly"](https://www.history.com/news/east-india-company-england-trade)
+[^eastindia]: "[The English East India Company] was essentially the de facto emperor of large portions of India, which was one of the most productive economies in the world at that point.” -- Emily Erikson, [_How the East India Company Became the World’s Most Powerful Monopoly_](https://www.history.com/news/east-india-company-england-trade)

-[^rac]: "From 1680 to 1686, the [Royal African Company] transported an average of 5,000 slaves per year, most of which were shipped to colonies in the Caribbean and Virginia." ["What Was the Royal African Company?"](https://www.history.com/news/what-was-the-royal-african-company)
+[^rac]: "From 1680 to 1686, the [Royal African Company] transported an average of 5,000 slaves per year, most of which were shipped to colonies in the Caribbean and Virginia." [_What Was the Royal African Company?_](https://www.history.com/news/what-was-the-royal-african-company)

-[^ibm]: "IBM and the Nazis jointly designed, and IBM exclusively produced, technologic solutions that enabled Hitler to accelerate and automate key aspects of his persecution of the Jews from the initial identification and social expulsion, to the confiscation and ghettoization, to the deportation and ultimate extermination." [*The business of making the trains to Auschwitz run on time*](https://www.sfgate.com/opinion/article/The-business-of-making-the-trains-to-Auschwitz-2821685.php), San Francisco Chronicle, May 19, 2002
+[^ibm]: "IBM and the Nazis jointly designed, and IBM exclusively produced, technologic solutions that enabled Hitler to accelerate and automate key aspects of his persecution of the Jews from the initial identification and social expulsion, to the confiscation and ghettoization, to the deportation and ultimate extermination." [_The business of making the trains to Auschwitz run on time_](https://www.sfgate.com/opinion/article/The-business-of-making-the-trains-to-Auschwitz-2821685.php), San Francisco Chronicle, May 19, 2002

 [^exxon]: "[W]hile their tactics have evolved from outright, blatant climate denial to more subtle forms of lobbying and propaganda, their end goal remains the same.
-And that’s to stop action on climate change." -- Geoffrey Supran, ["Tracing Big Oil’s PR war to delay action on climate change"](https://news.harvard.edu/gazette/story/2021/09/oil-companies-discourage-climate-action-study-says/), The Harvard Gazette, Sept 28, 2021
+And that’s to stop action on climate change." -- Geoffrey Supran, [_Tracing Big Oil’s PR war to delay action on climate change_](https://news.harvard.edu/gazette/story/2021/09/oil-companies-discourage-climate-action-study-says/), The Harvard Gazette, Sept 28, 2021

 It's
 a terrifying scenario